 - Option 2: Complete migration from 3rd party on-premises PBX to Skype for Business Server Enterprise Voice on-premises.

 Option 3: For customers with a mixed deployment of 3rd party PBX and Skype for Business, connect the PBX to Skype for Business Server using a connector from a Microsoft partner, and continue using Exchange Online UM through that connector.
-For example, TE-SYSTEMS’ anynode UM connector can be used for that purpose.Update, 1st March 2018 – Microsoft no longer recommends this option.
+For example, TE-SYSTEMS’ anynode UM connector can be used for that purpose.Update, 1st March 2018 – Microsoft no longer recommends this option (post has been removed by Microsoft).

 - Option 4: For customers with no Skype for Business Server deployment or for whom the solutions above are not appropriate, implement a 3rd party voicemail system.